 If you’ve been a part of the Fitbit family for a while, you’ve probably experienced the power of a strong support network.
-Maybe you’re someone who walks more because your friends motivate you to do it—Fitbit data shows that users with friends on the Fitbit platform take on average 700 more steps than users without friends.
+Maybe you’re someone who walks more because of your friends—Fitbit data shows that users with friends on the Fitbit platform take, on average, 700 more steps than users without friends.
 Or maybe competitions are your jam—users who have participated in both Fitbit Adventures and Challenges walk 2,000 more steps per day than users who have not been in a Challenge.

 Either way, social engagement has proven to be a key motivator.
 That’s why Fitbit is launching Community, a new section within the app that makes it easier for you to engage with your friends and meet new people who are passionate about the same things you are.

 HOW THINGS COME TOGETHER IN FITBIT COMMUNITY

-If you live in the United States, expect your app navigation to look a little different come March.
-That’s when Community rolls out to U.S. users (it will be released globally later in the year) and takes the place of the Friends tab at the bottom of your screen.
-But don’t worry, access to your friends isn’t going away, it’s being improved.
+If you live in the United States, expect your app navigation to look a little different.
+In addition to a redesigned profile—which will allow you to customize your personal info and privacy settings (more on that below)—Community has also taken the place of the Friends tab at the bottom of your screen.
+But don’t worry, access to your friends isn’t going away—it’s being improved.

-Community will be the in-app home of three exciting new features: Feed, Friends, and Groups.
+Community is the in-app home of three exciting new features: Feed, Friends, and Groups.
 Together, they provide a more engaging and dynamic social experience.
 Here’s the lowdown on each section.

 Discover like-minded people through topic-specific communities.
 There are over 20 groups related to fitness, nutrition, wellness, and weight loss that you can join.
 Within these groups, users can ask questions or share inspiration and updates, like exercise summaries, badges, trophies, and photos that are relevant to the group.

 Here’s where you can see all your friends from across the globe in one place and compete to see how your step count compares.
 Hopefully as you meet new people through groups, your friend list—and thus your motivation, support, and accountability—will grow.